nunomaia/nunomaia.github.io/_posts/2022/2022-01-01-locate-assembly-aot-type.markdown

 I was experiencing an error in a standard Dynamics 365 F&O class that source code has not available.
 I needed to understand class internal behavior by analyzing source code.

-To decompile an assembly using [ILSpy](https://github.com/icsharpcode/ILSpy) or [Jet Brains dotPeek](https://www.jetbrains.com/decompiler/) is required to know the assembly file path in the file system.
+To decompile a class using [ILSpy](https://github.com/icsharpcode/ILSpy) or [Jet Brains dotPeek](https://www.jetbrains.com/decompiler/) is required to know the assembly file path in the file system.

-Some objects are not straightforward to get matching assembly file.
+For some objects are not straightforward to get matching assembly file.

-Instead of browsing and expanding assemblies one by one, there is a quick way of getting that information.
-There is an easy way to get assembly for a class/table, etc.
+Instead of browsing and expanding assemblies one by one, there is an easy way to get assembly for a class/table, etc.

 ````csharp
 public static void Main(Args _args)